Immeya: Reign

 Immeya was most likely buried in the so-called "Tomb of the Lord of the Goats", in the royal necropolis of the western palace at Ebla, as suggested by a silver cup found here, bearing an inscription in his name.
-Assuming that, it is likely that the funerary equipment found in the tomb belonged to Immeya too.
-This included some objects in carved hippopotamus ivory, the remains of a throne decorated with bronze goat heads, and especially an ancient Egyptian ceremonial mace made of gold, silver and ivory, a gift from the 13th Dynasty pharaoh Hotepibre, who was a contemporary of Immeya.
+Likewise the other grave goods in the tomb probably also belonged to Immeya.
+Comprising some objects in carved hippopotamus ivory, the remains of a throne decorated with bronze goat heads, and especially an ancient Egyptian ceremonial mace made of gold, silver and ivory, a gift from the 13th Dynasty pharaoh Hotepibre, who was a contemporary of Immeya.

 Immeya also appears as the sender of a letter to a ruler, which was also found at Ebla.
 One of his successors—not necessarily the direct one—was a certain king Hammu[...], whose full name was probably Hammurabi.

 As with other rulers of the third kingdom of Ebla, Immeya's name is Amorite; furthermore, it seems that "Immeya" was a hypocorism.